Take your jacket and vamos to the Ecuadorian mountains

 While I was packing our alpaca socks and our jackets, my husband kept talking about the smell of the mar and how we might probably die of vitamin D deficiency because we didn’t go to the beach this year.
 On top of that he had to drive.
 But look at these landscapes!

 My abuelitos and I love the sierra, probably because we have made a lot of memorias there, since I was a kid we used to travel there with my great-grandma so yeah, we were really excited.
 Our first stop was Otavalo.
-To get there you need a car, you could also take a bus but
+To get there you need a car, you could also take a bus., but you’ll just have more flexibility with a car.

 One of the most beautiful restaurants/hotels in Otavalo is the “Puerto Lago”.
 We used to come here at least once a year and here is why: